-If you’re not sure what mix referencing is, it’s basically the art of using tracks that are already very well mixed, and referring to them (hence the name), while mixing down your own song.
+If you’re not sure what mix referencing is, it’s basically the process of using tracks that are already very well mixed, and referring to them (hence the name), while mixing down your own song.

-Unless you’ve been doing this kind of thing for years (and I mean 5+, unless you’re a prodigy), you probably don’t have the best idea of how a great mixdown sounds.
+Unless you’ve been doing this kind of thing for a while, you probably don’t have the best idea of how a great mixdown sounds.

 But, reaching into the specifics you’ll find that you come across situations where you’re not sure if you should keep your bass hitting at -14dB to keep the impact, or lower it by a couple to make the mix seem a little more balanced.

 Regardless of whether you mix down your track in a high-end studio plastered with acoustic treatment and a wide selection of monitors, or something as simple as hi-fi speakers – using reference tracks WILL benefit you.

 In fact, I would say using reference tracks is one of the most powerful mix monitoring techniques available to mankind.

 To summarize, here are three reasons why you should use reference tracks: